Dhruvpandey1476/Machine-Learning_Project/README.md

 # Machine-Learning_Project
-This repo contains all ml projects i have created.
+This repo contains all ml projects that i have created.